Evolution of Dental Implants

 It’s easy to take for granted the many treatments we have available to us today, both in the dental world specifically, and in the medical world in general.
 Simply put, there are things we can do today with medicine that we could not do even a short time ago.
 That means countless people are able to receive relief from their symptoms when those same people would have been left to suffer in previous generations.
 It is a great thing, to be sure.

 One area where tremendous development and advancement can be seen is in the world of dental implants1.
 Today, a patient can opt for a dental implant as an excellent replacement for a natural tooth which has been lost.
 Not surprisingly, this procedure was not always so commonplace, and it was not always as successful as it is these days.
+Dr. Trivedi from Fine Dentistry of Downtown Orlando adds, "An implant has several benefits.
+Like the roots of natural teeth, it stimulates the jawbone when you chew.
+This preserves the jawbone and keeps it healthy.
+An implant is strong, comfortable, and secure.
+When the restoration is in place, the implant looks and feels much like natural teeth."
 In this post, we are going to take a look at the way dental implants have evolved throughout history.

 Not a New Concept

 Given the lack of oral health care available throughout most of human history, tooth loss was relatively common in centuries gone by.
 When a tooth was lost due to decay or some form of accident, it was most likely not going to be replaced.
 However, there is archeological evidence of tooth implants dating back more than a thousand years, although the implants used would not resemble anything you see today.
 Objects like seashells were used in an attempt to fill the opening that the missing tooth had left.
 While little information about these early dental implants is available, it seems to be a safe bet that they were not particularly effective.
 With that said, putting the idea into action certainly helped to set the stage for where we are today.